coreylight/performance-observer-polyfill/README.md

 | build:dev | Compiles the application for development                                                                       |
 | lint      | Lints the source files for style errors using ESLint and automatically formats the source files using prettier |
 | test      | Runs the unit test suite                                                                                       |

-## FAQ

-### What is it?
-Fastly Insights is an optional service deployed by some Fastly customers for network and performance monitoring and research purposes.
-It does not collect any personal data.
-We are only interested in your network, to make the internet work better.

-We collect information about HTTP and HTTPS network transactions, including: network routing, performance timing, and equipment characteristics.
-Measurements are recorded to analyze the performance of the Fastly network and overall state of the internet.

-Insights.js is served via Fastly’s CDN.
-All collected data is sent back to the Fastly Insights service and log streamed using Fastly’s [log streaming](https://docs.fastly.com/guides/streaming-logs/) to a Fastly managed data warehouse for subsequent analysis.

-### How does it work?

-To-be-written

 ## License
 [MIT](https://github.com/fastly/insights.js/blob/master/LICENSE)